 To understand how breakthroughs in innovation arise, managers first need to be aware of the different factors that shape the highly skewed distribution of creativity.

-The largely erroneous perception that breakthroughs are impossible to predict arises from the tendency to focus on just the breakthroughs while ignoring the iterative process of invention and its distribution of outcomes.
-When all inventions are considered, they demonstrate a highly skewed distribution in which almost all inventions are useless, a few are of moderate value and only a very, very few are breakthroughs.
+The prevailing view is that breakthroughs are impossible to predict, but that’s only partly true.
+Much of the misconception arises because people tend to focus on just the breakthroughs while ignoring the iterative process of invention and the resulting total distribution of outcomes.
+When all inventions (that is, all new combinations) are considered, they demonstrate a highly skewed distribution.
+(See “Histogram of Creativity.”)
+Almost all inventions are useless; a few are of moderate value; and only a very, very few are breakthroughs.
 Those breakthroughs constitute the “long tail” of innovation.

 Collaborations among inventors can be either brokered or cohesive.
 Brokerage occurs when a single individual is the hub through which others interact.
 In a cohesive collaboration, people develop separate and independent relationships with one another that do not include a central individual.
 In this network of inventors, Riceman is almost a consummate broker, whereas Das collaborates within a very cohesive structure.

 Every well-sampled distribution of inventive value, creativity or success I have ever observed has demonstrated that highly skewed profile.